umccr/agha-data-validation-pipeline/README.md

 Upload the corresponding submissions with `manifest.txt` to be uploaded the last.
 This is important as it will lock the bucket from further upload, and will trigger the downstream process.

-This Lambda function when manifest is uploaded:
+This Lambda function when the manifest file is uploaded:

 * Add bucket policy to read-only
 * Validate manifest data structure (e.g. correct format, no black data)
 * Send notification about the submission.
 * Create records in DynamoDB for file properties along with manifest data for ease of access
-* Run validate validate file batch job (if automation is enabled)
+* Run file validation batch job

 The validation results, logs, and indexes are uploaded to the results S3 bucket using a key prefix matching the input `manifest.txt` and with run directory e.g. `Cardiac/2021_08_25/<rundate>_<runtime>_<uid>/`.

 ### Manual triggering

-In general, all lambdas could be run manually with a specific payload.
+All lambdas could be run manually with a specific payload.
 This is useful if lambdas have an error, or any of the validation needs any re-triggering to be done.

 ### Lambda